nancymuriithi/Ceaser-Cipher/README.md

 If the user chooses the "Exit" option, the application will exit.

 # Known Bugs
-There no bugs in the application.
+There no known bugs in the application.

 # Technologies Used
-Java
+1. java
+2. Gradle

 # Support and contact details
 If you run into errors, please feel free to contact me on github.